What compounds when you integrate.

 Lower inference cost

-A smarter router picks the right model for each task.
-You spend less on inference before counting any token rewards.
+The router picks the right model for each task instead of sending everything to the biggest one.
+You spend less on inference before a single token is counted.

 Coding / Multi-Model Routing